richard-bone-dev/formula1-task/FormulaOneConsole/README.md

 ## Provided Code

-The code below will be added to a Console app Program.cs as it was provided.
+The code below will be added to the Console app Program.cs as it was provided initially.

 ```
 using System.Net.Http.Json;